cornerfarmer/LightBulb/docs/examples/pong_evolution.md

 }
 ```

-The interpretion of the output is really simple.
+The interpretation of the output is really simple.
 Either move the paddle up, down or do nothing:

 ```cpp
 void PongAI::interpretNNOutput(std::vector<double>& output)